Imalent SA04 flashlight review

 When the light runs Low on batteries.. it will give a Low Voltage warning on the screen..

 See the next vid.

-The SA04 isn`t one of the best throwers out there, as I measured 284lux at 5m, which equals to 7125cd, using both leds.
+My measurements: The SA04 isn`t one of the best throwers out there, as I measured 284lux at 5m, which equals to 7125cd, using both leds.
 When using only 1 CW led, I came to 7150cd.